 Introduction

 Detrital organic matter is important for aquatic ecosystems because it is a primary energy source and a habitat for macroinvertebrates (Webster & Benfield, 1986).
-According to Cummins (1974),there are three classes of organic matter: coarse particulate (CPOM, > 1 mm), fine particulate (FPOM, <1 mm and > 0.5 mm), and dissolved (DOM, < 0.5 mm).
+Cummins (1974), identifies three classes of organic matter: coarse particulate (CPOM, > 1 mm), fine particulate (FPOM, <1 mm and > 0.5 mm), and dissolved (DOM, < 0.5 mm).
 In many systems a large proportion of the organic matter pool derives from leaf litter (Cummins, 1974).
 The processing of OM is affected by many factors including macroinvertebrates, thus making it important to simultaneously measure macroinvertebrates and sediment organic matter (Cummins, 1974).

 The decomposition of leaf litter in aquatic systems goes through a multiphase process.
 Compounds that are easily dissolved are extracted from the litter within the first few days, and then the acceleration of microbial activity takes place.
 Bacterial degradation improves the detritus nutritional value, and is beneficial for zoobenthos to feed on.